Fordi/buildless/README.md

 that allows you to write modern web applications with little-to-no framework, and without a compilation step.

+The goal here is that you should be able to create apps whose source runs directly in the browser - just like the olden days - but which take can take full advantage of JavaScript features that modern browsers now ubiquitously support.

 ## What?

 A minimal buildless app looks like this: